 2 TBSP almonds, roughly chopped (or substitute with more biscuit/cookie pieces or other nuts)

 Freeze-dried strawberries or raspberries, for sprinkling

-Coat the bottom of the silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
+Coat the bottom of a silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
 Add 2 TBSP of the crunchy mixture and press to level as much as possible.
 Add 1 TBSP melted chocolate and tap the mould on the work surface to remove air bubbles and level the top.
 Sprinkle with freeze dried berries and place in the fridge until solid (about 2 hours).
 Repeat the above steps for the second chocolate.

 When set, the chocolates should easily peel out of their moulds.

 Store in an airtight container, the chocolates will keep for weeks in the fridge.
 They are also freezable.